bjoyce3/uabrc.github.io/docs/account_management/xias_guest.md

 ## Guest IT Info

-For more information on UAB IT policies and other useful and helpful information, please click the "UABIT Guest User info" link.
+For more information on UAB IT policies and other useful and helpful information, please click the "UABIT Guest Researcher info" link.

 ![!Guest IT Info landing page.](./images/xias_guest_it_info.png)